How to Finance Your Child's College Education

 4. Invest Wisely

 The only thing worse than not saving at all is putting your money in a passbook savings or money market account.
 In terms of investment vehicles, stock funds historically have almost always exceeded other investments over periods of ten years or more.
-Look for no-load (no fee to purchase or sell) mutual funds with low expenses.
-Refer to Money Magazine's semi-annual mutual fund listing that includes information on expenses and performance for thousands of funds or work with a certified financial planner (CFP).
+Look for no-load (no fee to purchase or sell) mutual funds or exchange-traded funds for diversification with fewer costs.

 Two to four years before your child is due to start college, cash in enough stocks and bonds to pay for the first year, and put it somewhere safe and accessible, like a money market fund.
 If you wait until just before you need the money, you may be forced to take it out at a time when market performance is down, thus losing some of your earnings.